-With parades from Paramus to Point Pleasant, fireworks from Finesville to Freehold, and barbecues from Bayonne to Buena Vista Township, no one celebrates Independence Day like New Jersey.
+With parades from Paramus to Point Pleasant, fireworks from Finesville to Freehold, and barbecues from Bayonne to Buena Vista, no one celebrates Independence Day like New Jersey.
 And why not?
 The Garden State was pivotal in the Revolutionary War.
-Though the holiday weekend is just around the corner, there’s still plenty of time to add a splash of Jersey pride to your cocktails for 4th of July festivities.
+With the holiday weekend around the corner, add a splash of Jersey pride with these 4th of July cocktails.

-Whether you’re preparing for a picnic at the beach or a party in the backyard, these red, white, and blue cocktails for 4th of July are a perfect way to add fireworks of your own to this year’s stars and stripes soiree.
+Whether you’re preparing for a picnic at the beach or a party in the backyard, these red, white, and blue 4th of July cocktails are a perfect way to add fireworks of your own to this year’s stars and stripes soiree.
 Cheers, America!
 (As always, please drink responsibly.)

 What’s more American than apple pie and more New Jersey than Bon Jovi?
 This cocktail, of course!
 Devotion Vodka and Heritage Vineyards are based here in the Garden State, who also happen to be the 4th in peach production nationwide.